 Copyright strike basics

-If you receive a copyright strike, that means that your video has been taken down from YouTube because a copyright owner has sent us a complete and valid legal request asking us to do so.
+If you get a copyright strike, that means that your video has been taken down from YouTube because a copyright owner sent us a complete and valid legal request asking us to do so.
 When a copyright owner formally notifies us that you don't have their permission to post their content on the site, we take down your upload to comply with copyright law.